701—220.5(423) Sales of prepared food are subject to tax

 Example D. An insurance company hires a caterer to run a cafeteria that provides food, at a low cost, to its employees.
 The insurance company also pays the caterer an amount, per month, that varies with the number of meals the caterer serves to provide this food service.
 The caterer does not lease the cafeteria premises; therefore, the premises remains under the control of the insurance company.
 In this case, the caterer sells the food in a space made “available to the retailer [caterer],” and the amount which the insurance company pays, on a monthly basis, to the caterer is presumed to be the taxable sales price from the sale of prepared food, as well as the amount paid by the employees to the caterer.

 b.
-“Prepared food,” for the purposes of this rule, does not include food that is any of the following:
+“Prepared food” does not include food that is any of the following:

 - Only cut, repackaged, or pasteurized by the seller.